(North African lamb and chickpea stew)

 - Adjust seasoning, stir in the cilantro and parsley and serve with lemon wedges for each diner to squeeze into their stew as desired.

-- Substitute cubed chicken or beef for the lamb.
-Or eliminate the meat alltogether for a vegetarian version.
+- Meats: Substitute cubed chicken or beef for the lamb.
+Or eliminate the meat altogether for a delicious vegetarian version.

-- Sometimes 2-3 beaten eggs are stirred into the stew at the end to make strands of egg.
+- Sometimes 2 or 3 beaten eggs are stirred into the stew at the end to make ribbons of egg in the broth.

 - Add 1 cup soup pasta toward the end.
 Or add 1 cup of rice along with the lentils.
 You may need to add a little more water.